Privacy Policy

 - Stripe Payments Europe Ltd. (IE) / Stripe, Inc. (US) — payment processing and subscription billing.
 Data shared: name, email, payment method, billing address.

-- Upstash, Inc. (EU) — authentication-state storage, rate-limit counters, OAuth refresh-token storage.
-Data shared: API-key records, user identifier, request counters, refresh tokens.
+- Upstash, Inc. (EU) — authentication-state storage and OAuth authorization-code, session, client-registration and refresh-token storage.
+Data shared: API-key records, user identifier, plan tier, OAuth state.

-- HubSpot, Inc. (US) — customer-relationship management.
-Data shared: email, name, account identifier, plan tier, aggregated usage counts.
+- HubSpot, Inc. (US) — customer-relationship management and website forms.
+Data shared: email, name, account identifier, plan tier, aggregated usage counts, the contents of enquiries you submit through our website, and the campaign parameters associated with your visit.

 - Intercom Inc. (US/EU) — customer support and ticketing.
 Data shared: email, name, account identifier, support-ticket contents, browser metadata.

-- Cloudflare, Inc. (US/EU) — edge proxy, TLS termination, DDoS protection.
+- Cloudflare, Inc. (US/EU) — edge proxy, TLS termination, DDoS protection, and bot detection on sign-in.
 Data shared: request metadata, IP address.

 Where Your Data Is Processed